Naruto Roll

 How to make a cucumber sushi roll

-2. Layer the cucumber slices on a bamboo mat with a sheet of plastic wrap on top, ensuring they overlap to prevent your filling from falling out when you roll.
+2. Layer the cucumber slices on a bamboo mat with a sheet of plastic wrap on top.
+Overlap each strip by about half so your filling stays put when you roll.

-3. Add your sushi ingredients – raw salmon, avocado slices, strips of cream cheese.
+3. Add your sushi ingredients.
+Raw salmon, avocado slices, strips of cream cheese.
+I line them up along the bottom edge.

-6. Slice into naruto rolls using a sharp knife.
+6. Slice into pieces using a sharp knife.

-7. Top with sesame seeds, furkake, masago, sriracha sauce or teriyaki sauce.
+7. Top with sesame seeds, furikake, masago, sriracha, or teriyaki sauce.

 Equipment needed